Kaltsoon/data-management-and-databases/materials/sql-server/haaga-helia-sql-server.md

 # Using Haaga-Helia's SQL Server

-> ![IMPORTANT]
+> [!IMPORTANT]
-> If you are using the Haaga-Helia's SQL Server, _you don't need to install anything_ (no > SQL Server or SQL Server Management Studio).
+> If you are using the Haaga-Helia's SQL Server, _you don't need to install anything_ (no SQL Server or SQL Server Management Studio).

 Using Haaga-Helia's SQL Server with SQL Server Management Studio requires using remote access.
 First, follow the instructions in the [Remote access using VDI](https://www.haaga-helia.fi/en/study/remote-access) guide to establish remote access using the Citrix Workspace App.